 Digital USD Citation

 Hoople, Gordon; Richards, Andrew; Wu, Yan; Pisano, Albert P.; and Zhang, Kun, "Gel-seq: A Method for Simultaneous Sequencing Library Preparation of DNA and RNA Using Hydrogel Matrices" (2018).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 31.

 Available for download on Monday, April 20, 2020